 - No outdoor coats or jackets to be worn in classes or hallways during school hours. - Students will be permitted to wear a jacket that is issued as part of a uniform, official dress, or that is qualified through school sponsored organizations.
-All eligible jackets must be approved by school administration. - Overall Apparel - o No exposed skin on any part of the midriff or back. - o No inappropriately oversized or form-fitting clothing.
-Clothing must be of appropriate size - o No attire that may damage school property or cause injury to others (chains, metal decorations, etc.) - o No clothing that addresses or promotes alcohol, drugs, promiscuous behavior, or derogatory commentary. - o No pajamas and/or sleepwear. - o No headgear is to be worn.
+All eligible jackets must be approved by school administration. - Overall Apparel - No exposed skin on any part of the midriff or back. - o No inappropriately oversized or form-fitting clothing.
+Clothing must be of appropriate size - No attire that may damage school property or cause injury to others (chains, metal decorations, etc.) - No clothing that addresses or promotes alcohol, drugs, promiscuous behavior, or derogatory commentary. - No paiamas and/or sleepwear. - No headgear is to be worn.
 All headgear shall be removed at the entrance of the school and shall not be worn until the building has been exited.
 This includes hats, hoods, headband, bandanas, or any other clothing item worn on the head.
-Hair accessories may work ONLY to keep hair out of the eyes of the individual. - Shirts - o No shirts without sleeves.
-Sleeves must extend past the shoulder and not show underarm. - o No see-through shirts. - o No exposed undergarments. - o No exposed cleavage. - o No plunging necklines. - Pants - o Leggings, yoga pants, spandex, or any style of tight fitting sweatpants are not to be worn at school, without a covering that is mid-thigh length. - o Pants must sit at or above the hip bone. - o All shorts, pants, and skirts must be longer than the length of mid-thigh when standing upright with hands to the side.
-Slits in skirts and dresses must be no higher than mid-thigh. - o No holes above mid-thigh or in violation of any other requirement. - o No writing on the seat of pants.
+Hair accessories may work ONLY to keep hair out of the eyes of the individual.